 Experiment set-up

-Dynamic motion-sensing properties of the IEAP Type I were investigated using the Test rig B, as this rig provides sinusoidal bending profile in time and a frequency range wider than that of Test rig A. The IEAP was bent at the maximum possible bending amplitude – from -121 to 121 m-1.
+Dynamic motion-sensing properties of IEAP Type I were investigated using the Test rig B, as this rig provides sinusoidal bending profile in time and a frequency range wider than that of Test rig A. IEAP was bent at the maximum possible bending amplitude – from -121 to 121 m-1.

 The output of the laminate material under test is registered using the National Instruments’ PCI-6036E DAQ board.
 Burr-Brown INA116 instrumentation amplifier was used as preamplifier.